zuozhenggh/learning-library/developer-library/microservices-with-converged-db/data-centric-microservices-helidon/data-centric-microservices-helidon.md

    ![demo-erd.png](images/lastcontainerstarttime1.png " ")

 6. Click **Get Last Container Start Time**.
-   The probe settings can be adjusted, however, for this example it will take a minute or two for the probe to notice the failed state and conduct the restart and as it does you may see a connection refused exception.
+   It will take a minute or two for the probe to notice the failed state and conduct the restart and as it does you may see a connection refused exception.

    ![demo-erd.png](images/connectionrefused.png " ")

-    Eventually you will see the container restart and note the new/later container startup time.
+   Eventually you will see the container restart and note the new/later container startup time reflecting that the pod was restarted.

    ![demo-erd.png](images/lastcontainerstartuptime2.png " ")